What are some challenges that will face companies using data warehouses in the future?

 The biggest problem is addressing the complexity when using a database management system.
 Today, a DBMS is more than what it used to be.
 It is a system for managing data, but now it has programs that live inside the database.
 Now the ETL and OLAP are being built into the DBMS, making them increasingly complex.
 There is no one in any company that understands all the features and technology in their DBMS.
 It's so much more complicated then it was a decade ago.
 How can companies overcome this challenge?

 By doing all the hard things that everyone wants to put off.
 Most companies just try to develop a faster machine by throwing more memory at it.
 If we analyze what is actually needed and conduct the proper cleansing of the data as well, then the data warehouse becomes more effective.
-There may be some active-archive type products coming on the market, which allow companies to take [the] most infrequently used data and put it into
+There may be some active-archive type products coming on the market, which allow companies to take [the] most infrequently used data and put it into some inexpensive storage media.
+What is the first thing a company can do if its data center is becoming unmanageable?

 One of things that many organizations fall prey to is ignoring the valuable talent and knowledge of their staff.
 When an organization has a problem, there are usually people in that organization who can effectively deal with it.
 However, upper management often fails to rely on people closest to the problem.
 You've hired these people.
 Trust what it is they have to say.
 Should companies consider investing in grid computing as it becomes available?